Whether you’re considering them, or you’re a seasoned wearer, there’s one question you likely have about contact lenses.

 Will a stuck contact eventually come out?

-Yes, a stuck contact will eventually come out, especially with proper techniques like adding moisture and gently massaging the eyelid.
-Patience is key.
+Yes, a stuck contact lens will come out with proper techniques like using rewetting drops and gently massaging your eyelid.

 Can you lose a contact in your eye and not feel it?

-No, you cannot lose a contact lens in your eye permanently.
-You may feel like it’s lost, but it’s likely stuck under the eyelid or on the surface of the eye.
+No, a lost contact in your eye that you can’t feel is likely stuck under your eyelid or on the surface of your eye, not lost permanently.

 How to tell if the contact lens is still in the eye?